awsdocs/aws-freertos-docs/doc_source/userguide/dev-test-versions-afr.md

 **Release notes**
 + Supports FreeRTOS 202107\.00 that uses FreeRTOS 202107\.00 LTS libraries\.
 For more information about what's included in the FreeRTOS 202107\.00 release, see the [CHANGELOG\.md](https://github.com/aws/amazon-freertos/blob/202107.00/CHANGELOG.md) file on GitHub\.
 + Adds the ability to configure and run AWS IoT Device Tester for FreeRTOS through a web based user interface\.
-See [Setup and run AWS IoT Device Tester for FreeRTOS with the user interface](device-tester-ui.md) to get started\.
+See [Use the IDT for FreeRTOS user interface to run the FreeRTOS qualification suite](device-tester-ui.md) to get started\.

 **Test suite versions**
 + FRQ\_1\.6\.1